srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-azure-static-app-hugo/index.md

 ---
-title: "Move from WordPress to Static Page Hugo"
+title: "Move from WordPress to Azure Static Web App with Hugo and GitHub"
-description: "In this blog, I show how to move from WordPress to Hugo.
-I show the whole process on how and what."
+description: "In this blog, I show how I migrated from WordPress to an Azure Static Web App based on Hugo.
+I show the process I went through and how to enroll the Azure Static Web App in an automated way."
 image: "movement.jpeg"
 date: 2022-08-26T16:09:25+06:00
 categories:
-- "Static Web"
+- "Static Web App"
 - 'Azure'
+tags:
+    - Hugo
+    - GitHub
+    - WordPress
 type: "regular" # available types: [featured/regular]
-url: move-from-wordpress-to-static-page-hugo
+url: move-from-wordpress-to-azure-static-app-hugo
 draft: false
 ---